-Wendy Chan is founder and clinic director of PhysioOne Centre.
-Born in Macau in 1975, she moved with her family to Toronto, Canada at the age of 13.
+Wendy Chan is the founder and clinic director of PhysioOne Centre.
+Born in Macao in 1975, she moved with her family to Toronto, Canada at the age of 13.
 In high school, she volunteered in hospitals and nursing homes which paved the path to her future career.
 She first earned her degree in psychology at the University of Toronto in 1996, then embarked upon a second degree in physiotherapy at the University of Western Ontario.
 Chan also possesses credentials in Mechanical Diagnosis and Treatment from the McKenzie Institute of Canada and holds a Certificate of Medical Acupuncture from McMaster University.
 She is fluent in English, Cantonese and Mandarin.

 In December 2012, after 18 months of planning and preparation, Chan, together with a dedicated team of internationally-trained physiotherapists, opened PhysioOne Centre in Ferreira do Amaral Street, city centre.
-Bolstered by positive reviews from satisfied clients, PhysioOne Centre has become a trusted name for people seeking top-notch service in Macau.
+Bolstered by positive reviews from satisfied clients, PhysioOne Centre has become a trusted name for people seeking top-notch service in Macao.

 In addition to maintaining an active practice, Chan has been Vice President of the Macau Physical Therapists Association (MPTA) since 2011 and is also acting Director of the International Affairs Department for the MPTA.
 She is a member of the Canadian Physiotherapy Association, Hong Kong Physiotherapy Association and Macau Physical Therapists Association.

 With no schools of physical therapy in Macao, opportunities to fulfil the continuing educational needs of local physiotherapists are nonexistent.
 Chan has thus proactively taken matters into her own hands, inviting instructors from Hong Kong to run professional development courses at PhysioOne Centre.
 Seven courses have been held in the past three years to great turnout and success.